serbrio/mooc_csb_2025/Project_I/REPORT.md

 - to view messages received by the user
 - to delete received messages.

 # FLAW 1:
 https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/views.py#L67 (Line 67 in views.py)

+Broken access control:\
-There is no check in the application, if a user is authorized to delete a message.
+there is no check in the application, if a user is authorized to delete a message.

 Though a user can not see in the web page messages addressed to other users, he can try to delete them.